 For the person who is dying, grief begins the moment they learn of their end of life.
-They begin to experience the profound loss of relationships, their future plans and will miss all the things they had intended to experience.
+They begin to experience the profound loss of relationships and their future plans, and will miss all the things they had intended to experience.

 As a caregiver, family member or friend of a loved one who is dying, the anticipation of death can be great, and can create many mixed emotions, as the death of a loved one also means a loss of the relationship as well as the loss or ending of the future as they expected it to be.

-Anticipatory grief before end-of-life has many of the same characteristics as those experienced after death, it can include anxiety, depression, extreme concern for the dying person, preparing for the death, and adjusting to changes caused by death.
+Anticipatory grief before the end of life has many of the same characteristics as those experienced after death, it can include anxiety, depression, extreme concern for the dying person, preparing for the death, and adjusting to changes caused by death.

 A natural, internal experience response to loss or change of any kind including death.
 Grief may be experienced as a mental, physical, social, or emotional reaction and will vary in intensity.
 All of these types of loss bring with it the journey of grief.
 There is no one way to experience grief, it will look different for every person.